-We try to make the developer experience end-to-end as painless as possible.
-Here are some of the key stages that we simplify:
+We aim to make the end-to-end developer experience as painless as possible.

 - Deploying to AWS ECS: deploy to AWS with just a single command.

 - Running tasks on ECS Fargate: ECS Fargate is serverless, which eliminates server maintenance and reduces cost (see below for more)

 - Monitoring and managing tasks: the CloudReactor SaaS dashboard allows you to view historical executions, change run schedules and stop / start tasks with just a few clicks.
 Once CloudReactor has been integrated with a PagerDuty account, alert methods can be set up for any task or workflow with just a click

 - Orchestrating tasks: Our drag & drop Workflow composer allows you to create a Workflow in seconds

-Furthermore, CloudReactor is a hosted solution, meaning you don’t need to set up or monitor any additional servers, databases, message queues, etc. This also simplifies upgrading.
+- System maintenance: CloudReactor is hosted, meaning you don’t need to set up or maintain any additional servers, databases, message queues, etc.

 Using AWS ECS with the Fargate execution method to run tasks has several benefits:

 - Near infinite scalability – run as many task instances as you want at any time

-- No need to manage EC2 instances – security patches, library upgrades, library compatibility issues, downtime.
+- No need to manage EC2 instances or other server hardware – security patches, library upgrades, library compatibility issues, downtime.
 This leads to increased reliability and more time for developers

 - Running Docker images leads to more predictable, isolated execution.
 Here’s a good summary of the advantages of Docker.

-- Only pay for the CPU/memory you reserve while your tasks are running
+- Reduce costs: only pay for the CPU/memory you reserve while your tasks are running

 - Reliable scheduling by AWS without a separate scheduling server (e.g. no risk of scheduling server hanging)